 Existing Kubernetes clusters that were not deployed by Spectro Cloud can be imported into the Spectro Cloud platform for visibility, management and additional capabilities such as application lifecycle management.
-Spectro Cloud allows import and management of Kubernetes clusters on various public, private, and bare-metal environments, such as:
+Spectro Cloud allows import and management of Kubernetes clusters on various public, private, and bare-metal environments.

 - Clusters provisioned through other management platforms (Rancher, CCP, etc.)